KNX-IOT/knx-iot.github.io/_pages/knx_ipa.md

 |:--:|
 | <b>KNX bus diagram</b>|

-The most common usage of KNX is using the TP variant using cables.
 Resulting in using large cabinets to hook up all the devices.

 | ![Knx bus cabinet ](/assets/images/knx-cabinet.jpg) |